 1 x level 100ml scoop (enclosed) = 15g

 Crude fibre 24.1%

 Crude oils and fats 2.1%

 Crude protein 12.8%

 A feed material for horses.
 Store in a cool, dry place.
 Replace lid securely to avoid deterioration of contents.
 Keep out of reach of children

 Cleavers supplement for horses is particularly useful for its ability to support the healthy functioning of the lymphatic system.
-It is a popular supplement for swollen glands and for supporting healthy urinary tract function - cleavers and marigold for horses.
+It is a popular supplement for swollen glands and for supporting healthy urinary tract function.

 A climbing plant with long stems, Cleavers is also known as clivers, goose grass, catch weed or scratch weed, stickyweed, stickyleaf, robin-run-the-hedge and coachweed.
 Most of its popular names refer to the clinging nature of the plant.

 Both the stem and the leaves have fine hairs with tiny hooks at the end making them cling to clothes and fur - like the burrs of the burdock plant which gives us the supplement burdock root for horses.